Throw everything you knew about types of painting styles and techniques; because there is a new sheriff in town.

 Portraits can be captured in any medium the artist seems fit for his masterpiece.

-Portrait paintings are best known to keep as remembrance and family records.
+Portrait paintings are best known to be kept as a remembrance of a lost loved one or for family heirloom purposes.

-Famous Portrait Artists: Frida Kahlo, Rembrandt, Leonardo da Vinci
+Famous Portrait Artists (from left): Frida Kahlo, Rembrandt, Leonardo da Vinci

-Landscape painting is one of the most renowned types of painting that focuses on capturing natural elements on the canvas.
+Landscape paintings are one of the most renowned types of painting that focuses on capturing natural elements on the canvas.

 It can be safely said that this type took fame through the works of Van Gogh and his likes.

-The main objective of a landscape painting is to capture the natural components.
+The famous landscape paintings’ main objective has been to capture all the natural components.

 These components include terrains, skies, mountains, rivers, trees, etc.